solitontech/WebTips_Starter_Repo/docs/gitHooks.md

 # How to add git hooks in your local repo

-1. After creating your repo with Charp template repo you can see two shell scripts inside ./Documentation/Assest/GitHooks directory
+1. After creating your repo with WebTips template repo you can see two shell scripts inside ./Documentation/Assets/GitHooks directory

 ![Step1](https://github.com/solitontech/WebTips_Starter_Repo/blob/main/docs/assets/Images/gitHooks/Step1.jpg)